lebpac/lebpac.github.io/lunch.md

 If your child is absent, their order may be given to others to avoid waste.
 If you’d like to pick it up, you can do so at **noon in the multipurpose room**.
 Due to Food Safe regulations, we will not be able to store it for pick up later in the day.

 **What if I want to change my child's order?**
 The ordering deadline for the following week is every **Thursday at 7&nbsp;am**.
-For example, if you would like to change your child's lunch for Wednesday, January 28, the new order would need to be in MunchaLunch by Thursday, January 22 at 6:59&nbsp;am.
-The change can be made by clicking on the "Edit" button next to your order.
-After a change, you may need to make a payment or use your available MunchaLunch credit (which will be held until your next order).
+You can change existing orders in MunchaLunch by clicking on the "Edit" button next to your order.
+After a change, you may need to make a payment or use your available MunchaLunch credit.

+**What happens to credits in my MunchaLunch account?**
+If you change your order, you may end up with a credit in your MunchaLunch account.
+These credits can be applied to future orders.
+For families leaving the school, you can request a refund by reaching out to [lunch@lebpac.ca](mailto:lunch@lebpac.ca).

-**Can we make specific requests to remove condiments/toppings etc.?**
+**Can I make specific requests to remove condiments/toppings etc.?**
 Unfortunately, the vendors do not have the capacity to manage individual requests from our families.

 ---